 While lying on your back, bend (pump) your ankles (both feet) up and down 15 to 20 times.
-When you bend your feet toward your face, hold that position for 5 seconds to really feel the stretch in your calf muscles.
-Do this exercise several times a day, not just when you are formally "exercising".
+When you bend your feet toward your face, hold the position for 5 seconds to really feel the stretch in your calf muscles.
 Make sure your leg does not twist or turn while doing this exercise.